-All seminars are on Monday at 4 p.m. and will be conducted either in-person in DMSC 102 or virtually over Zoom in Fall 2021.
+All seminars are on Monday at 4 p.m. and will be conducted either in-person in LME 425 or virtually over Zoom in Spring 2022.
 In-person talks will also be broadcast over Zoom, and live attendance will be limited to allow for proper social distancing.
-Flyers with titles and abstracts are typically distributed ~1 week before the talk.
+Flyers with titles and abstracts are typically distributed about one week before the talk.
 Please email the Department to be added to the announcement distribution list.
 If you do not wish to be on the distribution list but want to receive the Zoom link for a talk, you may also email Mike Darin to receive the link.

 |Date||Seminar title||Presenter||Talk Format|

 |2/7/2022||The real Antler orogeny and tectonic implications for western Laurentia||Pat Cashman, University of Nevada, Reno||In-person and virtual|

 |2/14/2022||Fluvial sediment routing and the carbon cycle: linking geomorphic and biogeochemical processes||Marisa Repasch, Lawrence Livermore NL||In-person and virtual|